 If the panel indicates, by simple majority vote, that the student has been dishonest, the panel shall uphold the penalty assessed by the instructor.
-The Vice President and Dean of Adult and Graduate Studies will notify the student, instructor, advisor, and Director of Records and Registration, in writing, of the panel's decision.
+The Vice President of Academic Affairs or designee will notify the student, instructor, advisor, and Registrar, in writing, of the panel's decision.
 If the student received a failing grade for the course, the student may remove the impact of the F on her or his grade point average by successfully retaking the course.
 Two incidents of academic dishonesty will result in a student being dismissed from the College.
 The student will not be eligible to reapply to Montreat College for at least two years after dismissal.
 If the panel finds the student not guilty of academic dishonesty, it will notify both the student and the instructor.

-If the student wishes to drop the course but has been found guilty of academic dishonesty, the student may withdraw with a grade of W or WF, according to the withdrawal dates on the academic calendar.
+If the student wishes to drop the course but has been found guilty of academic dishonesty, the student may withdraw with a grade of WP or WF, according to the withdrawal dates on the academic calendar.
 The academic dishonesty notice will be kept on file if the student has admitted or been found guilty of academic dishonesty.

 A student may be dismissed from the College without refund of tuition or fees after the second incident of academic dishonesty occurs (including, but not limited to, cheating and plagiarism).
-That student will not be eligible to reapply to the College for at least two years after the dismissal, and any readmission will be subject to review by the Vice President and Dean of Adult and Graduate Studies.
+That student will not be eligible to reapply to the College for at least two years after the dismissal, and any readmission will be subject to review by the Vice President of Academic Affairs or designee.